- Access Policy

 The purpose of the survey is to obtain employee views about various aspects of working in the Scottish Government and NRS.
 It looks to identify what works well and what could be improved with a particular focus on employee engagement.
 It provides us with information that can help us develop appropriate action to make us a more effective organisation, recognising the acknowledged benefits of having an engaged workforce.

-Documents below contain our engagement survey results:
+Documents below contain our People Survey results:

 - NRS People Survey 2015 (560 KB PDF)